How Does A Dehumidifier Work?

-Step #3 - The fan motor will then draw in air through the grill (and filter if you have opted to use a prefilter on your dehumidifier) and across the coils to start the dehumidfying process.
+Step #3 - The fan motor will then draw in air through the grill (and filter it, depending on the type of filter you're using) and across the coils to start the dehumidfying process.

 Step #4 - At this point, the air is directed to the cold evaporator coils.
 The difference in temperature between the air and the evaporator coils causes the moisture in the air to condense.

 Step #5 - The condensation, caused by the air cooling, on the dehumidifier's evaporator coils will then drip down the coils and into the drain pan on the bottom of the dehumidifier.